-HERITAGE STATEMENT (INCLUDING HISTORICAL, ARCHAEOLOGICAL FEATURES AND SCHEDULED ANCIENT MONUMENTS)
+HERITAGE STATEMENT TO CONSIDER IMPACTS ON HERITAGE ASSETS (INCLUDING HISTORICAL, ARCHAEOLOGICAL FEATURES AND SCHEDULED MONUMENTS)

-Trigger - Where archaeological or historical features or remains may be affected
+Trigger - Where archaeological or historical features or remains may be affected including listed buildings, scheduled monuments and conservation areas.

 Explanation - Supporting information may include plans showing historic features that may exist on or adjacent to the application site including listed buildings and structures, historic parks and gardens, and historic battlefields.
+It is important to consider the setting of heritage assets.
 A heritage statement will be required in respect of proposals involving the disturbance of ground within an Area of Archaeological Potential, or in other areas the subject of major development proposals or significant infrastructure works, where archaeological remains may survive.
 If an application affects such a site you may need to commission an assessment of existing information and submit the results as part of the application in accordance with policy advice in the NPPF.